 Ronda Muir, Founder and Principal of Law People Management, LLC, is one of the country’s leading authorities on the personal attributes of lawyers and the application of behavioral science to the legal workplace.
-Law People Management increases law firm and law department profits by aligning structure, management, compensation and professional development with enhanced client service through lasting individual and organizational change.

 Law People Management provides custom management consulting services to law firms and law departments, offering business-savvy, psychologically sophisticated and real-world solutions to both the traditional and emerging people management challenges that are unique to the legal industry.
 We have advised Fortune 500 corporations and law firms of all sizes on such issues as organizational transition and change management, management structure, risk management, compensation, succession, lateral integration, selection and retention, leadership and professional development, diversity, culture, morale and communication.
-By enhancing personal and workplace dynamics, our clients achieve both greater profitability and the collaborative, energized, innovative culture that best supports lawyers and their clients.
+By enhancing personal and workplace dynamics, our clients achieve both greater profitability and the collaborative, energized and innovative culture that best supports lawyers and their clients.

 Nationally recognized for her identification and assessment of emerging industry trends, Muir is a frequent speaker, an award-winning author and publishes www.LawPeopleBlog.com, a valuable resource for the legal community.

 Muir’s book Beyond Smart: Lawyering with Emotional Intelligence, one of the ABA’s best sellers, is the first comprehensive guide to understanding, using and raising emotional intelligence in the unique context of practicing law.
 Muir has been a speaker on the topic of lawyering with emotional intelligence for audiences at the ABA, the IBA, and corporations and firms around the globe.